 An archbishop, dispatched to collect a prophet accused of murder, gets more than he bargained for in this post-apocalyptic meditation on cults and the messiah complex.

-A young man struggling to survive a supernatural collision of past and present in a rebuilt neighborhood very different from the New Orleans he knew as a child.
+A young man struggles to survive a supernatural collision of past and present in a rebuilt neighborhood very different from the New Orleans he knew as a child.

 “Invocation” – IndieReview Magazine (2008) — Out of Print